Almost-additive ergodic theorems for amenable groups: Bounded, additive processes

 \section{Bounded, additive processes}

 In the following section, we draw our attention to generalized abstract ergodic averages.
 More precisely, we deal with so-called bounded, additive processes on $Z$ comprising the objects of Definition \ref{defi:AEA} as a special class.
 We start by giving some examples.
 Inspired by differentiation theorems for $\RR^d$ in \cite{AkcogluJ-81, Emilion-85, Sato-98,Sato-99}, we further introduce the concept of the {\em associated dominating process} in Definition \ref{defi:APF}.
-This enables us to show that all bounded, additive processes satisfy an $L^1$-maximal inequality along Tempelman F{\o}lner sequences, cf.\@ Theorem \ref{thm:DET}. \\ As an application of this $L^1$-maximal inequality, as well as of the abstract mean ergodic Theorem \ref{thm:METSF}, we show in Theorem \ref{thm:PWET} the pointwise almost everywhere convergence along these sequences in the case of a finite measure space. \\ In \cite{Sato-99, Sato-03}, the author deals with a $\sigma$-finite measure space, as well as with $\mathbb{R}^{d\,+}$ semi-group actions with contraction majorants, where the convergence is shown along $d$-dimensional cubes exhausting the space.
+This enables us to show that all bounded, additive processes satisfy an $L^1$-maximal inequality along Tempelman F{\o}lner sequences, cf.\@ Theorem \ref{thm:DET}. \\ As an application of this $L^1$-maximal inequality, as well as of the abstract mean ergodic Theorem \ref{thm:METSF}, we show in Theorem \ref{thm:PWET} for the class of {\em approximable} bounded, additive processes the pointwise almost everywhere convergence in the case of a finite measure space.
+In an earlier version of the present paper, it was stated that the convergence holds true for all bounded, additive processes.
+However, the author of this work observed a flaw in the previous proof which required us to add the assumption of approximability, cf.\@ the Corrigendum and Addendum~\cite{PogERR}.
+While many bounded, additive processes satisfy this condition, to the knowledge of the author it is not known whether Poisson point processes over locally compact, unimodular, amenable groups are approximable.
+Hence, we take back the claim to have proven the pointwise convergence for Poisson point processes, cf.\@ the assertion of Corollary~7.12 in the published version \cite{PogJFA}. \\ We draw some links to the literature.
+In \cite{Sato-99, Sato-03}, the author deals with a $\sigma$-finite measure space, as well as with $\mathbb{R}^{d\,+}$ semi-group actions with contraction majorants, where the convergence is shown along $d$-dimensional cubes exhausting the space.
 In this context, our theorem complements the corresponding, previous result from the literature.
 On the one hand, we have to restrict ourselves to group actions which are dominated by invertible ground transformations on a probability space, cf.\@ Inequality \ref{eqn:tmp}.
 On the other hand, we can show the almost everywhere convergence for dynamics coming from general unimodular groups and along all Tempelman F{\o}lner sequences.

 \begin{Definition} Let $G$ be a unimodular amenable group and denote by $Y$ some reflexive Banach space.
 For a $\sigma$-finite measure space $(\Omega, \mathcal{F}, \mu)$ with $\mu$-invariant $G$-action, as well as for $1 \leq p < \infty$, we assume that there is a family $\{T_g\}_{g \in G}$ of uniformly bounded, linear operators acting weakly measurably on $L^p(\Omega,Y)$ such that Inequality (\ref{eqn:tmp}) is satisfied for $\kappa$ and for $\varphi$.
 In this situation, we call the map